Tabular Foundation Models Can Do Survival Analysis: Experimental results

 \subsection{Dynamic results}

-\bo{Aggregate performance trends (Table \ref{tab:performance_comparison_dynamic_k_20p0}).} In the dynamic setting, the tabular foundation model, MITRA is the best overall; specifically, it is the best on Integrated AUC and IBS, and achieves the highest average C-Index, though the Joint Model narrowly leads in C-Index rank ($3.4$ vs $3.8$) and ELO ($1018$ vs. $1005$).
-While the Joint Model has historically been a competitive method for dynamic modeling, MITRA achieves the best raw values in all metrics, most notably in Integrated AUC, outperforming the runner-up by $8\%$ ($0.693$ vs. $0.642$).
-Additionally, MITRA's superior IBS suggests that it captures complex temporal patterns more effectively than Joint Models, which model the relationship between longitudinal inputs and risk using a specific pre-specified functional form.
+\bo{Aggregate performance trends (Table \ref{tab:performance_comparison_dynamic_k_20p0}).} In the dynamic setting, the tabular foundation model MITRA-CF is the best overall under both $K=5$ and $K=8$; in particular, it is the best on Integrated AUC and IBS, and achieves the highest average C-Index.
+While the Joint Model has historically been a competitive method for dynamic modeling, MITRA-CF achieves the best raw values in all metrics.
+Additionally, MITRA-CF's superior IBS suggests that it captures complex temporal patterns more effectively than Joint Models, which model the relationship between longitudinal inputs and risk using a specific pre-specified functional form.
+As in the static setting, the DH variants of the TFMs underperform their direct counterparts, consistent with our K-sensitivity analysis: dynamic survival reconstruction also accumulates multiplicative errors over the prediction horizon.

-The performance gap between MITRA and XGBoost widens in the dynamic setting.
-While XGBoost is competitive in the static setting, its significant decline in rank compared to MITRA ($4.7$ vs. $2.5$) suggests that the temporal prior knowledge embedded in the TFM is particularly well-suited to modeling the complexities of longitudinal data.
+The performance gap between MITRA-CF and XGBoost-CF widens in the dynamic setting.
+While XGBoost-CF is competitive in the static setting, its significant decline in average rank compared to MITRA-CF suggests that the temporal prior knowledge embedded in the TFM is particularly well-suited to modeling the complexities of longitudinal data.
 These results suggest our classification-based TFM is an effective framework for dynamic survival analysis.

-\bo{Model performance over time (Figure \ref{fig:dynamic_plot_k20}).} The timepoint-wise trends in Figure \ref{fig:dynamic_plot_k20} show that MITRA's performance lead is most pronounced at $t_2$, across all three metrics.
-In C-Index, MITRA has the best performance at $t_1$ and $t_2$, but it is surpassed by the Joint Model and Landmark CoxPH at $t_3$.
-MITRA consistently has superior performance in Integrated AUC over time, and is better than or highly competitive in IBS, particularly when the other neural model, Dynamic DeepHit, struggles.
+\bo{Model performance over time (Figure \ref{fig:dynamic_plot_k20}).} The timepoint-wise trends in Figure \ref{fig:dynamic_plot_k20} show that MITRA-CF's performance lead is most pronounced at $t_2$, across all three metrics.
+In C-Index, MITRA-CF has the best performance at $t_1$ and $t_2$, but it is surpassed by the Joint Model and Landmark CoxPH at $t_3$.
+MITRA-CF consistently has superior performance in Integrated AUC over time, and is better than or highly competitive in IBS, particularly when the other neural model, Dynamic DeepHit, struggles.